How do you feel when you see a baby crying?

 #2.
 Breathe deeply and slowly.

 Mothers are meant to find a baby’s cry distressing.
-Crying is one of the few tools babies have to get their mother’s attention, and crying is always the last resort.
-Your anxiety is natural, but make your way to calmness so you can respond with clarity and compassion.
+Crying is one of the few tools babies have to get their mother’s attention.
+Your anxiety is natural, but try to calm down so you can respond with clarity and compassion.
+If you react when you’re upset you’ll likely to only make the situation worse by your tone.

 Find the cause.

 Babies get their needs met by crying.
-When Baby cries, the caregiver comforts him and gives him whatever he needs.
-This teaches Baby that crying is a way to get what they need.
-If you respond consistently and immediately, Baby learns he can trust you to meet his needs and will later cry even less!
+When a baby cries, the caregiver comforts him and gives him whatever he needs.
+This teaches a baby that crying is a way to get what they need.
+If you respond consistently and immediately, baby learns he can trust you to meet his needs and will later cry even less!
+Hopefully!

 #1.
 Feed Baby.

-Babies, newborns especially, need to be fed every 1.5-2 hours so make sure it’s not hunger that’s making them cry.
+Babies, newborns especially, need to be fed every 1.5-2 hours.
+If your baby won’t stop crying, make sure it’s not hunger that’s making them cry.
 If they push the bottle or breast away, move on and look for another cause.
+But, if they eat then you know that’s their way of saying, “feed me, Mom!”.

 #2.
 Check their diaper.

-How would you like to sit in a soiled diaper?
-Perhaps Baby is crying because they are wet or their diaper is uncomfortable.
+How would you like to sit in a soiled diaper and not being able to handle it yourself?
+Perhaps your baby is crying because they are wet or their diaper is uncomfortable.
 It could be pinching them, scratching them, or crinkled in an uncomfortable way.
-Changing their diaper can provide relief while changing the environment for a few minutes.
+Changing their diaper can provide relief for them while giving you relief from their crying.

 #3.
 Are they too hot or too cold?

-New moms often overdress their babies and babies overheat quickly.
-When indoors, baby can wear the same number of layers as you do.
+New moms often overdress their babies, causing them to overheat quickly.
+When indoors, the baby can wear the same number of layers as you do.
 When outside, one extra layer is enough.
-You may even want to check Baby’s clothing to make sure nothing is pinching or scratching him.
+You may even want to check baby’s clothing to make sure nothing is pinching or scratching him.

 #4.
 Is baby overstimulated?

 Your baby could simply be overwhelmed and stressed by the loud noises, bright lights, or numerous people.
 If they are in a stroller, place a blanket over the front to block out some of the activity.
-Sometimes moving to someplace quieter is all your baby needs.
+Sometimes moving to someplace quieter is all your baby needs to calm down and stop crying.

 How to minimize the risk of baby crying in public: